Where to Stay When Skiing in Utah

 Basecamp Hotels and Lodging for Sundance Mountain Resort and Deer Valley Resort

-Provo and the entire Utah Valley boasts an up-and-coming tech town, i.e. Silicon Slopes, with easy access to the famed Sundance Mountain Resort.
-Stay on-mountain at Sundance Resort Rooms & Suites.
-Or choose a favorite name-brand hotel closer to local restaurants, art strolls and shops in Provo, about 25 minutes from the slopes.
+The entire Utah Valley, including Provo, boasts an up-and-coming tech town, colloquially known as Silicon Slopes, with easy access to the famed Sundance Mountain Resort.
+Stay on-mountain at Sundance Resort Rooms & Suites, or choose a favorite name-brand hotel closer to local restaurants, art strolls and shops in Provo, 25 minutes from the slopes.

-Midway and Heber also lie about 25 minutes from Sundance Mountain Resort and approxiamately 20 minutes to Deer Valley Resort's East Village.
-With a majestic view of Mount Timpanogos, Heber Valley offers first-rate views of the "Utah Alps" and Swiss-inspired hotels including Zermatt, Homestead Resort and The Blue Boar Inn.
+Midway and Heber are less than 20 miles from Sundance Mountain Resort and 10 miles from Deer Valley Resort's East Village.
+The new 2025 expansion at Deer Valley opens up over 3,700 acres of new terrain, including the new East Village addition with lodging, dining, retail and skier services.
+(Read: Deer Valley: 5,700 Acres of Expanded Ski Excellence) With a majestic view of Mount Timpanogos, Heber Valley offers first-rate views of the "Utah Alps" and Swiss-inspired hotels, including Zermatt, Homestead Resort and The Blue Boar Inn.

 Ogden Valley